 The industry is an established and progressive industry with a great deal of social activity.
 The hours of the business are very sociable as well with work generally starting slightly before 9 and rarely finishing later than 6 depending on the time of year, team and business.

 Broker vs underwriter

 Brokers are given greater independence and responsibility earlier in their careers than underwriters.
 The skill set of the military individual is a natural fit for broking but that doesn’t mean it is for everyone.
-Underwriting is a more a technically reliant role with success dependant on understanding and capability of the individual to understand and apply the company’s appetite for risk.
+Underwriting is a more technically reliant role with success dependant on the individual to understand and apply the company’s appetite for risk.
 It is generally the case that the smaller a firm the more responsibility you will be given at an earlier stage.
 Conversely, larger firms are able to offer a more structured approach to education.

 The class of business you initially enter will not necessarily define your career; there is scope to move within the industry and within companies.
 The most important thing is to get a job.
 You will not be expected to have knowledge of the industry other than the very basics and employers will be looking to your potential.

 Expect to take a pay cut initially.
 On leaving the military you do not hold any initial value for the employer other than the fact that you have some life experience.
 With time and the demonstration of value the industry is truly meritocratic.
 The industry also has a strong work life balance.

 The qualification for the insurance industry is the ACII , this takes approximately 2- 3 years to obtain.
 The process consists of a combination of a multiple choice exams and coursework questions at diploma level and is entirely coursework based for the advanced diploma level.
 Most companies offer a monetary incentive for passing the exams and also pay for the exams and give time for revision.
 This is a very positive way to stand out against other applicants.
 Registration with the CII is easy and a real statement of intent and commitment to the industry.